 - Any additional resources, such as an assignment sheet, course syllabus, related reading, etc.

 Once we receive your email, our staff will review your cover letter and assign you an appointment time and a tutor to work with.
-They will also send you a link to the Google Doc that you and the tutor will share during your session and confirm your preferred method of communication (instant message or phone call).
+They will also send you a link to the Google Doc that you and the tutor will share during your session and confirm your preferred method of communication (Zoom or phone call).

 How to participate in your online tutoring session